bgarlow/sample_lambda_authorizer/README.md

 ### Create Bundle

+There are several ways to deploy this lambda to AWS.
+This document won't go into those details, but you will need a bundle, so:

-You can create the bundle using `npm run zip`.
-This creates a oauth2-jwt-authorizer.zip deployment package in the `dist` folder with all the source, configuration and node modules AWS Lambda needs.
+Run `npm run bundle`.
+This will create custom-authorizer.zip with all the source, configuration and node modules AWS Lambda needs.

 ### Test your endpoint remotely